Trainee Author: Masoud Zamani Esteki, PhD

 Katholieke Universiteit Leuven

-This paper was chosen as a feature highlight because it makes an important contribution to genetics by developing a single-cell genome wide analysis method to determine haplo- and copy-number typing.
+This paper makes an important contribution to genetics by developing a single-cell genome wide analysis method to determine haplo–and copy–number typing.
 Specifically, the manuscript employs an elegant technique that they coin haplarithmisis, which uses phased parental genotypes and whole genome amplification distorted SNP fractions.
 They illustrate that this method can be applied in preimplantation genetic diagnosis using single cells biopsied from human embryos.
 This approach has the potential to facilitate the recognition of diseased alleles and structural chromosomal anomalies.